 The tachometer indicates the actual engine running speed in crankshaft revolutions per minute.
-Standard output from the ECU is 2 pulses per rev.

 Hourmeter (Where Fitted)

 This instrument records the number of hours of operation which the engine has completed at the rated rpm.
 It is frequently combined with the tachometer and is used to determine when an engine service operation is required.
 If no hourmeter is fitted, a log should be kept.